nus-cs2113-AY2122S1/ip/docs/README.md

 ---

-### Saving Data
+## Saving Data
-Hal2113 auto saves your data every time you interact with the bot.
+Hal2113 auto saves your data every time you interact with the bot and enter a command.
+The program will automatically create a data directory and a `hal.txt` file where the data will be saved.

+> ⚠️  **Do not edit the hal.txt file!**
+> - The program will crash if it detects an unknown format inside the file.
+The hal.txt file will then have to be manually deleted, causing all saved data to be lost.